Dying with Dignity

 I also have to wonder about the financial cost to families.
 Professional private and personal care for a dying loved one costs and many people may not be able to afford the so-called luxury Mum was given.
 Extending life with drugs and reviving people who are terminal can drag out the dying process for months.
 I am sure not everyone could afford a private room and nursing care close to their own home.
 These costs together with travel and funeral fees often leave the remaining spouse or loved ones both grief stricken and financially struggling.

-I am not saying there is a one size fits all here but there is a lot to think about and it seems that offering a personal choice to die with dignity is as important as the personal choice we now enjoy for birth.
-After all I see both birth and death hold equal importance for a life well lived.
+I am not saying there is a one size fits all here.
+But there’s a lot to think about.
+It seems to me that by offering a personal choice to die with dignity is as important as the personal choices we now enjoy around birth.
+After all I see both birth and death hold equal importance for a life well-lived.
+And perhaps death is really a birth into a new reality or dimension.

 Below is a beautiful poem I read at my mother’s funeral, Enjoy.